Far-right Outlets Shake Up Austrian Media - UrduPoint

 While traditional news outlets reported that disagreements over key posts and other issues led to the failure, influential new far-right channel AUF1 blamed a plot by the "global elite".

-Kickl's far-right Freedom Party (FPOe) topped Austria's national election in September for the first time, winning almost 29 percent of the vote in a boost to Europe's burgeoning far right.
+Kickl's Freedom Party (FPOe) topped the poll in Austria's national election in September for the first time, winning almost 29 percent of the vote in a boost to Europe's burgeoning far right.

 With the FPOe demanding new elections, its historic success has shone a spotlight on the Alpine country's fast-growing new alternative media.